SalviaSage/Keyboard-Layouts/Devanagari Typer/Readme.txt

 Doesn't really have all of the Vedic extensions except for the stress symbols like the svarita, udatta and the anudatta which I thought was imporant.

 The layout, however, is always subject to change and can be improved later.

+That aside, I am proud in having created this alphabet and it also thought me that the Windows 10 computer and Unicode has some interesting built in features for handling typing this script.
+That was not done by me and the credit goes to those who have done such an excellent job in allowing us to type in this alphabet.